John Aldag: Politics

 Aldag was elected in the 2015 election as a Member of Parliament for Cloverdale—Langley City.
 In the 42nd Canadian Parliament, he was appointed to two parliamentary committees; the Environment and Sustainable Development committee and the Special Joint Committee on Physician-Assisted Dying, an issue in which he consulted extensively with his constituents.
 The issue of Physician-Assisted Dying touched him, causing him to be a proponent of families having conversations about their wishes in these situations.
 He was later named as well to the House of Commons Special Committee on Electoral Reform.
 Aldag introduced Private Member's Bill C-374 which, if adopted, would provide a seat on the Historic Sites and Monuments Board of Canada for First Nations, Inuit and Métis representation.
+The federal by-election to replace him was scheduled for December 16, 2024 and was won by Jansen.